New Brunswick & Grand Manan

 Itinerary

 Our New Brunswick & Grand Manan birding tour officially begins in the evening in our hotel lobby where we will meet and head off to a nearby restaurant for dinner.
-Night in Saint John.
+Night in Moncton.

 We also visit the Sackville Waterfowl Park where a surprisingly diverse collection of waterfowl, rails and shorebirds can be seen from the observation tower, 2 km of boardwalk and picnic facilities.
-At day’s end we will travel north to Richibucto or St. Louis-de-Kent to spend the night.
+We will then head towards Johnston Point and Petit Cap before returning to Moncton for the night.

 Kouchibouguac National Park is a beautiful assemblage of seashore, salt marshes, barrier beach, boreal forests and acid bogs.
 Here we will hope to catch up with the endangered Piping Plover, which nests here.
 The salt marshes host large numbers of migrating shorebirds including Short-billed Dowitcher, Red Knot and Hudsonian Godwit and sometimes westerners like Baird’s Sandpiper.
 Nelson’s Sparrows nest in the marshes and Northern Gannets fish offshore.

 Further inland we will search for Pileated Woodpeckers and for flocks of migrant passerines including many warbler species, some of which nest here as well.
 We will investigate the Black Spruce bogs for northerners like Black-backed Woodpecker, Boreal Chickadee and Canada Jay.
-Night in Richibucto or Bouctouche.
+Night in Moncton.

 Once docked, we drive the short distance to our home for the next three days, where we find friendly and comfortable accommodation that caters to naturalists.
 There is a naturalist’s book for entries from guests, a library and a cheery lounge with a fireplace, and a broad veranda for just sitting outside and enjoying the view.
 After lunch, we take a couple of trails close to the inn, to the lighthouse at Swallowtail and to Whale Cove and the pond.
 We look for migrating passerines in the windblown trees en route to the lighthouse and we have a good chance of seeing marine mammals and seabirds off the headland.
 Night on Grand Manan island.